 - Surrey Domestic Abuse Helpline 01483 776822 (24 hours)

 - Victim Support Surrey 0845 3030 900

 - Surrey Police 101

 - Male Advice Line 0845 064 6800

-Waverley Borough Council is committed to helping those affected by Domestic Abuse.
-Safer Waverley, in partnership with Safer Guildford, helps fund the South West Surrey Domestic Abuse Outreach Service.
-The service works with women, and also children and men, who are, or have been experiencing domestic abuse in the local community.
+The Safer Waverley Partnership supports the South West Surrey Domestic Abuse Outreach Service.
+The service works with women, men and children who have been experiencing domestic abuse in the community.

-One of the many reasons that women remain in an abusive relationship is the fear of losing their home, not knowing where they can go if they choose to leave, how will they afford to finance relocating or rent, etc. The Housing Services staff at Waverley understand this and have officers who are appreciative of the difficulties raised in such circumstances.
-They can refer to a part time in house Specialist Advisor who can talk through options, offer advice and advocacy in supporting victims through Housing processes.
+One of the many reasons that people remain in an abusive relationship is the fear of losing their home.
+The Housing Services staff at Waverley understand this and can refer to a Specialist Advisor who can talk through options as well as offer advice and advocacy in supporting victims through Housing processes.
 Please contact Annette Marshall on 01483 523020 or email firstname.lastname@example.org